Themes

 TIP

-The site you're reading uses two of these themes: Paper in light mode, Ember in dark mode.
+The site you're reading uses Paper in light mode and Ember in dark mode.
 Toggle with the moon/sun icon in the top nav.

 signature is preserved as a back-compat alias for aether — any persisted theme value of signature from older builds resolves to the same palette.